 Labori et al. (2021) conducted a systematic review and meta-analysis of observational studies on the long-term clinical effectiveness of percutaneous endocardial left atrial occlusion (LAAO) for stroke prevention in patients with atrial fibrillation (AF), and contraindication to oral anticoagulation (OAC).
-The authors note that this study differs from the two RCTs PROTECT AF and PREVAIL, these studies excluded participants if they had contraindications to OACs.
-Authors performed a systematic review and meta-analysis, using Poisson random effect models, to estimate the incidence rate (events per 100 patient-years) of ischemic stroke, transient ischemic attack, major bleeding, and all-cause death after LAAO treatment.
+The authors note that this study differs from the PROTECT AF and PREVAIL RCTs where participants were excluded if they had contraindications to OACs.
+The authors used Poisson random effect models to estimate the incidence rate (events per 100 patient-years) of ischemic stroke, transient ischemic attack, major bleeding, and all-cause death after LAAO treatment.
 They also calculated the risk reduction of ischemic stroke with LAAO compared with no stroke prevention estimated through a predicted risk in an untreated population (5.5 per 100 patient-years).
 There were 29 observational studies in the meta-analysis, including 7,951 individuals and 12,211 patient-years.
 The mean CHA2DS2-VASc score among the patients in the included studies was 4.32.
 The pooled incidence rate of ischemic stroke was 1.38 per 100 patient-years (95% CI 1.08; 1.77).
 According to a meta-regression model, the estimated incidence rate of ischemic stroke at CHA2DS2-VASc 4 was 1.39 per 100 patient-years.
 This suggests a risk reduction of 74.7% with LAAO compared to predicated risk with no stroke prevention.
-Results suggest that LAAO is effective in preventing ischemic stroke for patients with AF that are at increased risk of stroke and have contraindications to oral anticoagulation.
+Results suggest that LAAO is effective in preventing ischemic stroke for patients with AF that are at increased risk of stroke and have contraindications to OAC.
 This review is limited by inclusion of observational studies only and comparisons to historical controls.

-An ECRI Clinical Evidence Assessment (2021a) compared Watchman and Watchman FLX with other LAA closure devices or warfarin for thrombosis and stroke prevention and concluded that the evidence is somewhat favorable in support of the Watchman devices.
-The assessment found no head-to-head RCT comparisons of Watchman to other devices.
-Based on two RCTs, Watchman devices reduce all-cause mortality compared to warfarin, but all-stroke or systemic embolism and major bleeding did not differ statistically between groups at 5-year follow-up.
-No studies were included that compared Watchman or Watchman FLX to novel oral anticoagulation methods that have less adverse events than warfarin.
+An ECRI Clinical Evidence Assessment compared Watchman and Watchman FLX with other LAA closure devices or warfarin for thrombosis and stroke prevention and concluded that the evidence is somewhat favorable in support of the Watchman devices.
+The assessment found no head-to-head randomized controlled trial (RCT) comparisons of Watchman to other devices.
+Based on two RCTs, Watchman devices reduced all-cause mortality compared to warfarin, but all-stroke or systemic embolism and major bleeding did not differ statistically between groups at 5-year follow-up.
+No studies were included that compared Watchman or Watchman FLX to novel OACs that have less adverse events than warfarin (ECRI, 2021a).